McRonald2/FashionMNIST/README.md

 A Pytorch implementaion of training and deploying a CNN model for the FashionMNIST dataset.<br>
 Flask was used to deploy the trained model as a REST api.

+## Setup Instructions

+Before running anything make sure you have all the requiered packages installed (requierments.txt).
+The pre-trained weights and model are in the `data/checkpoint` folder, named "CnnClassifier.pt".

-For a quick implemetation of the web application please run the following in the Terminal: `python web_app.py`.<br>
+For a quick implemetation of the web application please run the following in the Terminal or in your IDE: `web_app.py`.<br>
+The web application will start automatically on a new window in the browser.<br>
 Upload an image and get the predicted class.

 For a quick client test you can Run `test_client.py` and get predicted classes of two image samples from the dataset.<br>